 2015: Waisman Stem Cell Core receives campus funding from UW2020 program to establish the Waisman Gene Editing Core to provide gene editing services for stem cell researchers.
 (Learn more: Waisman researchers win an inaugural UW2020 award)

 2016: Waisman Center’s Anita Bhattacharyya, PhD, and Xinyu Zhao, PhD, use FXS iPS cells to create a FXS-reporter cell line as a tool to discover and test potential chemical therapies that can reactivate the FMR1 gene which is “turned off” in FXS.
 (Learn more: Lighting up the search for a therapy for fragile X syndrome)

 2017: Skin samples are obtained from individuals with a rare genetic form of autism for the creation and study of iPS cells at the Waisman Center.

 2018: Su-Chun Zhang, MD, PhD, and Albee Messing, VMD, PhD, utilize iPS cells donated by individuals with Alexander disease to study how the disease causes buildup of a protein called GFAP in brain cells.
 They discover that the buildup of protein disrupts the cellular communication and normal cellular functions, expanding the mechanistic understanding of Alexander disease.
 (Learn more: Mutation in common protein triggers tangles, chaos inside brain cells)

-2021: Daifeng Wang, PhD, Anita Bhattacharyya, PhD, Su-Chun Zhang, MD, PhD, and André Sousa, PhD, are leading a new effort to develop a model for brain development in Down syndrome that relies on stem cells funded by an $11 million grant from the NIH.
+2021: Anita Bhattacharyya, PhD, Su-Chun Zhang, MD, PhD, together with Daifeng Wang, PhD and André Sousa, PhD, are leading a new effort to develop a model for brain development in Down syndrome that relies on stem cells funded by an $11 million grant from the NIH.
 (Learn more: Stem cell project to create new model to study brain development and Down syndrome)